Optometry

 OPTOG 1729: Advanced Ophthalmic Procedures

-This course is a multidisciplinary course that is team taught by faculty from various Midwestern University colleges and demonstrates the importance of the interdisciplinary approach as related to eye and vision care.
-This course will provide an introduction to physical assessment therapeutic ophthalmic lasers; intraocular, subcutaneous, intramuscular, and intravenous injections; and other advanced procedures.
-The course will also include pre and post op care of ophthalmic procedures related to ocular disease and refractive correction.
+This course will provide an introduction to therapeutic ophthalmic lasers; intraocular, subcutaneous, intramuscular, and intravenous injections; and other advanced procedures.
+The course will also include pre- and post- operative care of ophthalmic procedures as well as suturing and wound maintenance.

 OPTOG 1740: Contact Lens III